Bank Secrecy Act

 - Compare expected activity with actual activity.

-- Determine whether the activity is consistent with the nature of the customer’s business.
+- Determine whether the activity is consistent with the nature of the prepaid access product, known sources of funds, and knowledge of the user's identity.

 - Identify any unusual or suspicious activity.

-6. On the basis of examination procedures completed, including transaction testing, form a conclusion about the adequacy of policies, procedures, and processes associated with e-cash relationships.
+8. On the basis of examination procedures completed, including transaction testing, form a conclusion about the adequacy of policies, procedures, and processes associated with prepaid access relationships.